briis/renoweb/README.md

 A big thank you to @thomaspalmdk for finding the new API, and help test this new version.

+## UPGRADING FROM VERSION 1.X

+As of version 2.0, I am using a completely new API, and I have also used the opportunity to ensure this Integration delivers on the latest Home Assistant Requirements.
+All this means that there is NO directupgrade path from V1.x to this Version and all your sensors will get new names and new Unique ID's, which again means you will have to change automations, scripts and dashboard after installing this version.

+If you never installed RenoWeb before go directly the Installation section.

+Here is the suggested *"Upgrade"* Procedure:

+#### Remove your current RenoWeb setup
+1. Go to *Settings* | *Devices & Services
+2. Click on *RenoWeb Garbage Collection*
+3. Click on the 3 dots to the right of each address you installed, and click *Delete*
+* **SKIP the next 3 steps, while the system is in Beta**
+4. Now go to *HACS* and then click on *Integrations*
+5. Find *RenoWeb Garbage Collection* and click on it.
+6. You should now see the Integration description.
+In the upper right corder, click on the 3 dots, and then *Remove*
+7. All is now removed, and it is recommended to restart Home Assistant

+#### Add RenoWeb V2.0 to your system
+* **This only applies while we are running the Beta, after that just you the normal Installation/Upgrade procedures**
+* Go to *HACS* and then click on *Integrations*
+* Find *RenoWeb Garbage Collection* and click on it.
+* In the upper right corner, click on the 3 dots, and select *Redownload*
+* Now **very important**, toggle the switch, *Show beta version* to On.
+* The system will think a bit, and should then contain a list with Beta and Released version.
+* Find the latest Beta version and click *Download*
+* Once completed, restart Home Assistant
+* When the system comes back, follow instructions in the [CONFIGURATION](#CONFIGURATION) section

+## PRE-WORK

+This integration uses the `entity_picture` attribute, which means you can get nice looking Pictograms instead of Icons on your dashboard.
+If you want to use this feature, do the following:
+* download the file `renoweb_images.zip` from the [latest relase](https://github.com/briis/renoweb/releases) and unzip the content.
+You should see a folder called `renoweb` with a bunch of `.svg` in it.
+* Open a file share to the `config` share on your Home Assistant entity, and go to the `www` directory.
+If this directory does not exist, just create it.
+* Now copy the folder `renoweb` from the Zip file to the `www` directory and that is it.
+This is where this integration will look for the Entity Pictures.

 ## INSTALLATION

 ### HACS Installation